 Low loss armoured and insulated cables or high pressure pipes must be developed for delivering the electrical or hydraulic energy back to shore.

 Storm damage is a major threat.
 The frequency of occurrence of waves of any particular amplitude follows a Rayleigh distribution similar to that which applies to wind speeds.
 Though the frequency of serious storms may be rather small, a wave ten times the average amplitude may be expected once every 50 years.
 From the power calculation below, the wave power is proportional to the square of the wave amplitude.
 This means that the installation must be designed to withstand forces one hundred times greater than the normal working level.
 This adds considerably to the costs.

 The wave power per unit length of the wave front PL is given by (Twiddel & Weir.
 Renewable Energy Resources) as

 Where ρ is he density of the water (103 Kg/m3 ), a is the wave amplitude (half of the wave height), g is the gravitational constant (10 m/sec2), λ is the wave length of the oscillation and T the period of the wave.

-Thus for a wave with amplitude 1.5 metres, length 100 metres and period 5 seconds, the power per metre of wavefront will be 75 kW.
+Thus for a wave with amplitude 1.5 metres, length 100 meters and period 5 seconds, the power per meter of wavefront will be 75 kW.